 Magnetic Resonance Imaging (MRI)

-MRIs use a magnetic field and radio waves to create an image of your abdomen.
+MRI scans use a magnetic field and radio waves to create an image of your abdomen.

-- Antibiotics to prevent or treat the infection.
+- antibiotics to prevent or treat infection

-- Medications to temporarily control your pain.
+- medications to temporarily control your pain

 Laparoscopic surgery is performed by making small incisions in your abdomen.
 A small camera and some surgical instruments are then inserted through the incision.
 The camera displays the inside of your abdomen on a monitor.
-The doctor can then guide the instruments to remove the gallbladder.
+Your doctor can then guide the instruments to remove the gallbladder.
 Laparoscopic surgery is preferred over classic open surgery because and it can be done with small incisions.
 The small incision results in faster recovery times.
 Patients prefer it as well because it doesn’t leave an unpleasant scar.

 - losing weight slowly if you are overweight or obese

-- eat more fruits and vegetables
+- eating more fruits and vegetables